voceconnect/lift-search/README.md

 	* *By default, posts and pages are indexed.
 To modify this, use the `lift_indexed_post_types` filter which is an array of post types to index.*

 ## Changelog
+**1.9.5**
+* Fixing class_exists check to be compatible whether the plugin is installed via composer or wp.org
+* Code formatting cleanup

 **1.9.4**
 * Adding Capistrano deploy support
 * Removing enqueue of modernizr